 - Due to time and resource constraints, the study addressed only three countries from the Asian continent.
-Inclusion of more countries and assess the impact of COVID-19 on their tourism and hospitality industry would enable the study to produce more generalizations. - The study did not address other sub-service stakeholders (travel intermediaries, restaurants at destinations, at destinations. locals accommodation providers, travel and hospitality students and even different levels of employees' etc.) viewpoint. - This research is based on the secondary data source.
+Inclusion of more countries and assess the impact of COVID-19 on their tourism and hospitality industry would enable the study to produce more generalizations. - The study did not address other sub-service stakeholders (travel intermediaries, restaurants at destinations, locals at destinations, other accommodation providers, travel and hospitality students and even different levels of employees' etc.) viewpoint. - This research is based on the secondary data source.
 The primary source of data would enable the data reliability and validity.

-Outline of the Thesis i)
+i) Outline of the Thesis